javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/3-primitive-conversions-questions/task.md

 Let's recap type conversions in the context of operators.

-What will be the result for expressions?
+What will be the result for these expressions?

 ```js
 //+ no-beautify